News and Updates

 Cell phones may not be used at any time during the performances.

 Failure to provide at least 2 copies of the piece to the judges will result in a

 10-point deduction from the cumulative score.

-Lower Level pair (German I-II) and 1 Upper Level pair (German III-V) per school.
+Lower Level pairs (German I-II) and 2 Upper Level pairs (German III-V) per school.

 Upper Level: 5-7 minutes.

 have a 30-second grace period (under or over).

 competition follows the basic rules of the National Forensic League, which